Azersun Arena

-The Azersun Arena or Tofiq Ismayilov Stadium, also referred as Surakhani Stadium (Azərsun Arena) is a football stadium in Yeni Suraxanı, Baku, Azerbaijan, opened in June 2015.
+The Azersun Arena or Tofiq Ismayilov Stadium, also referred to as Surakhani Stadium (Azərsun Arena) is a football stadium in Yeni Suraxanı, Baku, Azerbaijan, opened in June 2015.
 The main tenant of the stadium is Qarabağ, who moved from their home at the Tofiq Bahramov Stadium when it was completed.

 Construction

 The stadium has a capacity of 5,800 viewers and is based in Yeni Suraxanı.
 The stadium opened in 2015.

 History

 Azersun Arena hosted a 2023–24 UEFA Europa Conference League first qualifying round match between Dinamo Minsk and Željezničar.